 Sequel to Piasa

-Sara Williams, orphaned from an auto accident, schemes to get Mike to adopt her so she can remain close to Emily Peters and Krystal Rogers, her best friends in Chicago, rather than move to southern Illinois and live with relations.
+Sara, orphaned from an auto accident, schemes to get Mike to adopt her so she can remain close to Emily Peters and Krystal Rogers, her best friends in Chicago, rather than move to southern Illinois and live with relations.

 Hundreds of miles away, zoology student Xenia Sweet believes her research photographs show images of a melanistic jaguar roaming the National Forests of Arizona.
 Wild jaguars, spotted or black, no longer exist in North America.
 Or do they?
 Dale Marquez, a park ranger, who aids Xenia, finds the elusive creature may have lived in a remote, bone-littered, den under an abandoned railway boxcar.
-They believe the animal is headed to a railroad museum near Chicago.
+They believe the animal, trapped in the boxcar, is headed to a railroad museum near Chicago.
 Xenia, plagued by a failed romance and past family problems, decides to go to Alton, Illinois, to make peace with her estranged sister, Pamela.

 A week later, two lion-sized cats suddenly appear in Chicago’s downtown lakefront on the preview night of the melanism exhibit and an outdoor concert in Millennium Park.
 Are they Xenia’s jaguars from Arizona?
 An extinct American lion species?
 Could one be the fabled spotted Marozi lion from the Aberdare Mountains of Africa?
 Or are they simply some type of hybrids?
 In the midst of a thunderstorm, all of these characters become enmeshed in a race to find, identify, and capture the animals before they can spread havoc on the lakefront.